BMS Building Management System: The Essential Guide

 Think of it like this:

 Imagine a universal language that all building systems can understand.
 Open systems use standardised communication protocols that allow different devices and systems from different manufacturers to seamlessly talk to each other.
-This means you're not locked into a single vendor.
+This means you’re not locked into a single vendor.
 You can choose the best components from different manufacturers and integrate them into a single, cohesive control system.
+Open systems enable integration of different systems such as HVAC, lighting, and security, allowing for seamless operation and data exchange among them.
 Need a specific type of sensor?
 No problem, just plug it in!
 Want to upgrade your lighting control?
 Easy, swap it out!

 So, which one’s better?
 It really depends on what your building needs!
 DDC is fantastic for hands-on, full building automation systems and control systems, while open systems offer flexibility and a whole world of possibilities.